Audiveris/audiveris/docs/_pages/ui_tools/octave_shift.md

 upwards.
 Intermediate physical shifts can also be refined vertically.

-Finally, clicking outside of any handle ends the current edition.
+Finally, clicking outside of any handle ends the current editing.

 NOTA: A logical shift, whether it is made of one or several physical shifts, is managed as one entity.
-This applies for creation, edition and removal actions.
+This applies for creation, editing and removal actions.

 And as usual, any of these actions can be undone and redone at will.